john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ---
 {% include JB/setup %}

 I love text-based games.
-They are frequently a lot more unique and interesting than your average video/computer game.
-Maybe it is because they can focus on the actual content of the game, rather than just making the 3D graphics awesome.
-Or maybe games just turn out better when they can be built by one person alone, rather than created by a committee in some giant corporation.
-Who knows.
+They are usually a lot more unique and interesting than the average video/computer game.
+Maybe it is because the creators can spend all of their time focused on the content and the story.
+Modern, big budget games take a huge amount of work: they have a 3D art department, the music team, the story board team, the accounting team, you name it.
+All that stuff gets between the creator and the idea.

+> I also think movies where the writer and director are the same person tend to be much better.

-Maybe I just love the idea that one day even I could write a great text-based game.
-Without all the fuss of a huge 3D art team, sound engineers, and corporate stooges, it is just possible that I could create a little game that a few people would love.
-Maybe one day.
+But, to be honest, I also love the idea that one day I could write a great text-based game.
+With corporate backing, just me alone dreaming on a laptop.
+It is theoretically possible that I could create some little game that a few people would love.
+Maybe.
+One day.
 A boy can dream.

 The following are my favorite text-based games.
 All of these games have legions of fans.
 They all did something new, or creative, or fun, and people love them.